Emma Lundh

 Emma Linnea Lundh (born 26 June 1989) is a Swedish footballer.
-She plays as a forward for Swedish club Bollstanäs and the former Sweden women's national football team.
+She plays as a forward for Swedish club Sollentuna and the former Sweden women's national football team.
 Before joining England's Liverpool in 2016, Lundh had played for several teams in Sweden and for Norwegian Toppserien club LSK Kvinner FK.

 Club career

 After beginning her football career in the boys' youth teams at IFK Viksjö, Lundh made her debut in the Damallsvenskan as a 16-year-old and moved around several clubs in quick succession.
 She represented Hammarby IF DFF in 2006, Djurgårdens IF Dam in 2007 and AIK in 2008.
 During this period Lundh was not a professional footballer and worked as a preschool teacher.

 Lundh left Damallsvenskan team Linköpings FC after the 2012 season, to return to AIK of the Elitettan on a one-year contract.
 She had left AIK three and a half years previously, to go to Tyresö FF on loan.

 In January 2016 Lundh joined Liverpool from Norwegian club LSK Kvinner FK, where she had spent the second part of the 2015 season.

 Lundh left Liverpool ten months into her two-year contract, returning to Sweden with Damallsvenskan club Vittsjö GIK.
 She was diagnosed with multiple sclerosis in February 2017, after being hampered by fatigue for several years.
 She continued her football career and in August 2019 agreed to return to IF Brommapojkarna, who were embroiled in a relegation battle in the Elitettan.
 She was rewarded with a new contract for the 2020 season when her good form helped Brommapojkarna retain their place in the division.